Meteor-Community-Packages/meteor-collection2/README.md

 ```

 This adds the virtual field to documents retrieved with `find()`, etc., which means you could now do `{{fullName}}` in your HTML as if fullName were actually stored in the MongoDB collection.

+## Contributing

+Anyone is welcome to contribute.
+Fork, make and test your changes (`meteor test-packages ./`),
+and then submit a pull request.

+### Major Contributors

+@mquandalle